jesseswanton/GameView/README.md

   ## Description

    A web page for users to look up game titles.
 They can create an account to  login and and save thier favorites.
-A user can search on a game, click the card and get information and reviews.
+A user can search on a game, click the card and get information and watch video reviews using the Youtube API.
 They then have the option to save as a favorite.

   ## Design